-• Operates at the 2nd Floor, BDO-Lapasan Branch, National Highway, Lapasan, Cagayan de Oro City for a period of five years and will expire on January 2014.
+▲ Operates at the 2nd Floor, BDO-Lapasan Branch, National Highway, Lapasan, Cagayan de Oro City for a period of five (5) years and will expire in January 2014.
 Monthly rental amounts to P27,378.00 with no escalation clause.

 Dagupan: